-You may also add support to the wall where plaster will be removed, especially if you are unsure of the condition of the framework of the wall, and this is done by attaching boards measuring 1×2 inches to the perimeter of the wall.
+You may also add support to the wall where plaster will be removed, especially if you are unsure of the condition of the framework, and this is done by attaching boards measuring 1×2 inches to the perimeter of the wall.

 Once all the safety measures are in place and the prep works are completed, that is the only time to start removing the plaster on the walls.
 Again, it must be methodically done; it normally follows these steps:

-If you prefer installing the drywall panels over the existing lath, it is only possible if the wall and lath framework is still in good condition and shows no signs of rot that is common to wood laths.
+If you prefer installing the panels over the existing lath, it is only possible if the lath framework is still in good condition and shows no signs of rot that is common to wood laths.

 Be sure to inspect the wall after the plaster has been removed; many homeowners used to leave stuff inside the wall either as mementos or in belief that placing certain objects inside the walls can protect them from harm.
-Unfortunately, you may also be in for nasty surprises, as animals can burrow inside the walls and become trapped; finding bones of animals in these walls are quite common.
+Unfortunately, you may also be in for nasty surprises, as animals can burrow inside and become trapped; finding bones of animals in there is quite common.